NeroReflex/Gishiki/README.md

 ## Database
 Gishiki uses an ORM (Object-relational mapping) to help you interacting with your own databases.

-The provided ORM is designed to be extremely fast on query generation and execution.
+The provided ORM is built around the php ActiveRecord ORM, because it is designed to be extremely fast on query generation and execution.

 ## Caching